zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 the moment).
 We wouldn't want to pollute a Rails controller with a ton of extra actions just to customize how our data is shaped.

-## Removing Content when Rendering
+## Removing Content When Rendering

 Sometimes, when sending JSON data, such as an entire model, we don't want or need to send the entire thing.
 Some data is sensitive - for instance, an API that